Best Books For Children; The Power of Reading © 2014

 The Power of Books

-In a world that offers a child so many digital delights, why bother with dusty blocks of wood-pulp?
+In a world that offers a child so many entertainments, why bother with dusty blocks of wood-pulp?
 Books give us something more lasting…

 Books help children understand the world

-Eg. In Parvana by Deborah Ellis, the reader becomes an girl who must disguise herself as a boy to survive growing up under Taliban rule in Afghanistan.
+Eg. In Parvana by Deborah Ellis, the reader becomes a girl who must disguise herself as a boy to survive growing up under Taliban rule in Afghanistan.
 Children walk in her shoes.